evacgriffin/codebreaker/README.md

 family and friends to easily play the game on their devices.

 #### Files:
+The sound folder includes the sound files used for the game.

 main.py - Initializes the game window, defines some global game variables, runs the main game loop